 So, how much can you expect to receive in the settlement?
 More importantly, should you accept that settlement over pursuing a lawsuit in court?

 Those are some of the difficult questions you will need to answer following the dog attack.
-Figure out what your response should be by continuing with the rest of this article.
+Figure out what your response should be by continuing with the rest of this article by our expert Connecticut dog bite lawyer.

 What Is the Average Worth of a Dog Bite Settlement?